ProgramerB/ToDoList/README.md

 # ToDoList

-To run this app you require Keycloak to be set up with two clients, one for the backend server and one for the frontend client server
+To run this app you require Keycloak to be set up with three clients,two for the backend server and one for the frontend client server

-1. Backend keycloak client:
+1. Backend keycloak clients:
+- Admin Client:
+   You require a client with service account role `realm-management: manage-users`.
+   This will be used to update attributes value for the users.
+- Server Client:
+  This client will be used by the flask server to fetch user-data and post it to the front-end.
-You need to enable client authentication for this work.
-Update your client_secret on `app.py`
+You need to enable client authentication for both of these to work.
+Update the client_secret keys on 'app.py'.
 2. Frontend keycloak client:
 Don't enable client authentication for this one just update with client_id on `index.js`